apache/trafficcontrol/docs/source/api/user_current.rst

 :city:             The name of the city wherein the user resides
 :company:          The name of the company for which the user works
 :country:          The name of the country wherein the user resides
-:email:            The user's email address
+:email:            The user's email address validated (circuitously) by `GitHub user asaskevich's regular expression <https://github.com/asaskevich/govalidator/blob/9a090521c4893a35ca9a228628abf8ba93f63108/patterns.go#L7>`_ .
+Note that it can't actually distinguish a valid, deliverable, email address but merely ensure the email is in a commonly-found format.
 :fullName:         The user's full name, e.g. "John Quincy Adams"
 :gid:              A legacy field only kept for legacy compatibility reasons that used to contain the UNIX group ID of the user
 :id:               An integral, unique identifier for this user